-As an non-stipendiary priest, Jane has been the Diocesan Adviser for Women’s Ministry in the Chester Diocese, Assistant Priest at St Georges Church Poynton, Priest in Charge at St Paul’s Church Compstall , leader of Initial Ministerial Training (IME) book reading group and a Ministerial Development Reviewer for clergy.
+Jane has been the Diocesan Adviser for Women’s Ministry in the Chester Diocese, Assistant Priest at St Georges Church Poynton, Priest in Charge at St Paul’s Church Compstall, leader of Initial Ministerial Training (IME) book reading group and a Ministerial Development Reviewer for clergy.

 For most of her ministry Jane has been a self supporting minister working with schools and as an Education Consultant.
 She has taught RE for over 20 years teaching pupils from ages 3 to 18.
-She worked for the Christian Education Movement (CEM, now RE Today services) for five years and in local authorites for over 10 years as Religious Education Adviser and Principal Secondary School Improvement Adviser.
+She worked for the Christian Education Movement (CEM, now RE Today services) for five years and in local authorities for over 10 years as Religious Education Adviser and Principal Secondary School Improvement Adviser.
 She has worked for Ofsted and for the Church of England as a Church School Inspector.
 Jane was chair of NASACRE (National Association for Standing Association Committee of Religious Education) for two years and is Chair of AREIAC (Association for RE Inspectors, Advisers and Consultants).
 Along with a colleague, she initiated the RE Quality Mark for schools.

-She has lead Religious Education in-service for teachers and clergy nationally and internationally and is currently an independent consultant working for Local Authorities and the Chester Diocese.
-Jane is keen to enthuse teachers with using the creative arts to teach Religious Education.
-She is also a sub-editor for RE Today.
+She has lead Religious Education in-service for teachers and clergy nationally and internationally and currently works with schools in Chester Diocese.
+She enjoys art, poetry and visiting the theatre.

 Jeremy’s love of music, liturgy and art began at school in the precincts of Canterbury Cathedral where he also discerned his vocation to the priesthood.
 After studying music at Durham University he went on to work at St Christopher’s Hospice in London and with USPG in Zimbabwe.
 Jeremy trained for ordination at Westcott House in Cambridge and returned to the North East of England to serve his title in Whickham, Newcastle upon Tyne.